JoonseoKang/mcan-cap/README.md

 # Deep Modular Co-Attention Networks with Similar Caption (MCAN-Cap)

-MCAN_Cap is a modified model of [MCAN](https://github.com/MILVLG/mcan-vqa) that uses only similar image caption.
+MCAN-Cap is a modified model of [MCAN](https://github.com/MILVLG/mcan-vqa) that uses only similar image caption.
 With similar generated captions without stopword, we achieved an overall accuracy **67.41%** on *val* splits.

 By using the commonly used bottom-up-attention visual features, a single MCAN model delivers **67.20%** (small model) overall accuracy on the *val* split of *VQA-v2* dataset.
 Please check our [paper](http://) for details.